Family-friendly things to do at Hughenden

 1. Floral Scavenger Hunt

 Create a list of different flowers that bloom in spring and challenge your family to find and identify them during a leisurely walk through the gardens.
-Keep an eye out for daffodils, hyacinths, and forget-me-nots on the parterre.
+Keep an eye out for daffodils, tulips, or bluebells.

-Explore the estate to find the best springtime views.
-Whether it's overlooking the lush greenery from the east side of the Manor or taking in the blooming landscape on the Monument Walk.
-Make sure to bring your camera to capture your favourite.
+Explore the estate to find the best views.
+Whether it's overlooking the lush greenery from the east side of the Manor or taking in the blooming landscape on the Monument Walk, make sure to bring your camera to capture your favorite scenes.

 3. Birdwatching Bonanza